 All applicants must complete the FAFSA (Free Application for Student Financial Aid) which can be completed online.
 Please note that our Title IV code number is 002139.
 In addition to the FAFSA form, we require the Clark Application for Financial Aid.
-You may download the Clark Application for Financial Aid or contact our office to request a paper application.
+This form is now available via the Admissions Portal.

 If you plan on starting your program during the summer, our priority deadline is May 1st.
 If you plan on starting in the fall semester, our priority deadline is June 1st.
 If you plan on starting in the spring, our priority deadline is December 1st.
 It is very important for you to meet these deadlines if you plan to use any financial aid funds to pay your student account.

-Once all required forms are received, you will be mailed an award letter notifying you of your eligibility for financial aid.
+Once all required forms are received, you will be emailed an award letter to your Clark University email address notifying you of your eligibility for financial aid.
 You can apply for student loans at any point before or during the academic year.
 If you wait until after the priority deadlines, it is unlikely that you will have a loan approved in time for the beginning of classes.

 In general, student loan funds are disbursed the first official day of classes each semester.
 (Note: the entire financial aid process must have been completed and all necessary paperwork must be received, including any student loan promissory notes, entrance interviews, and Stafford loan processing form in order for the funds to be disbursed).
 Your annual loan amount is divided in half for disbursement purposes.
 For example, if you have borrowed $20,500 for the academic year, half of that amount will be disbursed for the fall semester and the remaining half for the spring semester.
 You should be aware that a .5% origination fee is deducted from the total loan you have borrowed each year.
 This deduction is reflected in the final amount disbursed to your student account.
 Once your loan has disbursed and you wish to access any credit balance on your account, you should contact Student Accounts for assistance.